 The School cannot be held responsible for any valuables lost and parents are advised to discourage their children from bringing such items to School.
 Uniform items and other possessions should be clearly marked with the family name.

 The School Governing Body has invested in lockers that may be leased.
 Pupils are informed of details such as contracts, deposit, rental and spare keys at the start of each year.
 The deposit is refunded when the locker has been cleared by the pupil at the end of the year.

 Physical Education classes are a compulsory part of Life Orientation.
 The intention is to encourage physical well-being.
 Please ensure that your child has the appropriate clothing.
 See the Uniform Regulations.

 17. Tuck Shop

 The tuck shops are an important service.
 Parents are asked to volunteer to assist us to keep the hatches open.

 18. Uniform shop

 There is no uniform exchange at the moment.
-New uniform items may be bought from the shop at the school.
+New uniform items may be bought at the shop at the School.
 The shop is open weekdays from 13:30 to 16:00, with extended hours at the beginning of the year, or as notified.

 19. Religious Policy and Devotions

 The High School upholds a Christian ethos, reflecting the dominant religion of the community of Fish Hoek.
 In all interactions the School encourages tolerance and respect for all religious beliefs.